 Pani Popo Samoan Coconut Buns

 Pani Popo are INCREDIBLE Samoan coconut buns.
 They're puffy, light as air and drenched in the most delicious creamy coconut before being baked.
-They come with a little warning-when fresh you'll eat one in about 10 seconds and have no regrets at all!
+This bread comes with a little warning-when fresh you'll eat one in about 10 seconds and have no regrets at all!
 This is a pushy recipe Dear Reader!

 Pani means bun and popo means coconut in Samoan and these delightful coconut buns come from Samoa.
-These sweet yeasted buns are blanketed in a sweet coconut cream and can be served with extra coconut sauce on the side.
+These sweet yeasted bread buns are blanketed in a sweet coconut cream and can be served with extra coconut sauce on the side.
+These are amazing for breakfast.
 Hand on my heart this is one of the favourite things I've made this year-pinky swear!

 Sometimes pani popo are rolled up into a spiral like a cinnamon bun, sometimes they are like a regular round bun.
 Sometimes the sauce is poured over the buns, other times the buns sit in the sauce and they're served upturned.
 Whichever version you make, they're all absolutely delicious.